ampify-io/duda-docs/docs/qna.md

 * **I published a new blog post, but I can't see it in the dashboard**
     * Ampify requires a republish of the site in order to identify new blog posts.
 Click the republish button and you'll be able to see the page.
+* **I see blog posts in my Ampify dashboard, but they display a 404 notice**
+    * There are situations in which blog posts exist, without the blog itself.
+This usually happens when a site was created from a template that had ready-to-use blog posts.
+Unless you will create a blog for the site, or hit 'republish' on the existing blog posts, these will remain 'shadow pages', which Ampify identifies and ampifies.
+Once a blog will be activated for the site, its posts will be ampified correctly.

 ### Report a bug